QuentinRa/blog.quentinra.dev/proj/methods/index.md

 * then do the **MDD** method

-By doing so, you will most likely find more things than doing, again and again, loops using the sequence diagram to find missing classes/attributes/relations...
+By doing so, you will most likely find more things than doing, again and again, loops, using the sequence diagram to find the missing classes/attributes/relationships...
+Or coding then going back to update the model...
-Using Boostrap/an app makes it easy to create a mockup at least I'm doing this for all my apps and I feel like it's worth it
+I'm using boostrap and it makes' it easy to create a mockup (at least I'm doing this for all my apps and I feel like it's worth it).
-(check [HMI](../hmi/index.md) course to get some tips/apps).
+Check the [HMI](../hmi/index.md) course to get some help.

 <hr class="sr">